 OBTAINING A VOTER REGISTRATION FORM

-Online: Arizona EZVoter Online Registration Or you may download a form online
+Online: Arizona EZVoter Online Registration

 In person: Obtain and complete an Arizona Voter Registration form from County's Recorder Office